 \subsection{Site and Observing Conditions}

 MUST has selected Peak A of Saishiteng Mountain, located near Lenghu Town in Haixi Mongol and Tibetan Autonomous Prefecture, Qinghai Province, China, as its candidate site (referred to as the ``Lenghu'' site).
 The Lenghu site was first reported in \cite{Deng2021} and has been selected by a series of domestic astronomical projects in China, including the Mozi Survey Telescope\footnote{\url{https://wfst.ustc.edu.cn/}} (a 2.5\,m wide field imaging survey telescope in operation) and the Jiao-tong University Spectroscopic Telescope (JUST; a planned 4\,m segmented mirror telescope; \cite{JUSTTeam2024}), and more.
 Along with several other peaks (see Figure~\ref{fig1}), Peak A, at 4,358\,m, has been flattened for construction.
-Starting from Oct.
-2023, the MUST collaboration has begun to monitor the weather and seeing condition on Peak A. While we are still accumulating data for a more precise site condition assessment, combining our data with the public data collected by the NAOC team at the nearby Peak C\footnote{\url{http://lenghu.china-vo.org/}}, we estimate that the Lenghu site has an annual clear night fraction between 60\% to 70\%, with worse observing conditions during the summer, and a median DIMM seeing FWHM between 0.8 to 1.0\,arcsec.
+Starting in Oct.
+2023, the MUST collaboration began monitoring the weather and observing conditions on Peak A. While we are still accumulating data for a more precise site condition assessment, combining our data with the public data collected by the NAOC team at the nearby Peak C\footnote{\url{http://lenghu.china-vo.org/}}, we estimate that the Lenghu site has an annual clear night fraction between 60\% to 70\%, with worse observing conditions during the summer, and a median DIMM seeing FWHM between 0.8 to 1.0\,arcsec.
 These specifications meet the site requirements for conducting a fiber-spectroscopic survey.
-While the light pollution from the development of nearby towns and mining businesses is a concern, the local government has passed legislation to protect the dark night conditions within a 50\,km area around the Lenghu site.
+While light pollution from nearby towns and mining businesses is a concern, the local government has passed legislation to protect dark night conditions within a 50\,km radius of the Lenghu site.